U.S. soybean exports resume after hurricane

 The hurricane that hit the American coast changed the trends in the segment.
 Combined with strong demand from India, the cataclysm caused soybean meal spreads to increase on FOB terms in Latin America.
 In Argentina, the benchmark price rose $35, which is considered a record high.
 In Brazil, the price rose by $49, also the highest mark for the product.

 A few months ago, India announced the purchase of 1.2 million tons of meal from genetically modified varieties of soybeans.
 This product is to be used as feed for livestock, and become a cheaper alternative to traditional wheat and corn.
-Argentina and the United States were chosen as the main suppliers.Export shipments of soybeans-2Since then, however, the Indian government has relaxed its policy regarding external supplies.
+Argentina and the United States were chosen as the main suppliers.Since then, however, the Indian government has relaxed its policy regarding external supplies.
 In this regard, the authorities have made several major ports accessible to import ships, which increased the logistics flow.

 The hurricane severely damaged U.S. facilities located in the Gulf of Mexico.
 As a result, importers were forced to look for other suppliers, and traders from Argentina turned out to be the best solution.
 However, despite the demand for supplies from this country, local farmers sold less soybean meals in the current marketing year than in the previous one.
 The situation is similar in Brazil.